Bridge Loans for Homes

 With a closed loan you will work to a fixed repayment date for your bridge loan.
 If you have an open bridge loan there’s no fixed date for repayment but it’s usually anticipated that you’ll pay it off within a year.
-That’s a fair amount of time to be accumulating interest, so if you plan to pay as you go, affordability will be strongly considered.
+That’s long enough for interest to start accumulating, so make sure you can afford this before taking out the loan.
 You’ll need to have lots of equity in your home to secure an open bridge loan as well as a clear exit strategy if your home doesn’t sell as anticipated.

 Early Repayment Fees & Exit Fees

 Bridge loans can have fairly high fees connected with them.
 Along with arrangement fees you can be expected to pay property valuation fees and legal fees.
 Some will also tie you into paying over a set period even if your property has sold.
 This means interest will accrue even though you could technically pay off the loan.
 With this in mind, you should always check out early repayment fees and exit fees.

 Alternatives to Bridging Loans

 There are some alternatives to bridging loans that you may want to consider before applying.
 You could put your home into an auction in an attempt to sell it faster, or try something called ‘let to buy’.
 When you let to buy, you change the mortgage on your existing property to a ‘buy to let’ mortgage, releasing the equity needed for your new home purchase.
 The idea is that the rental payments will allow the other property to pay for itself.
 Don’t forget that you’ll need to pay a higher level of stamp duty if you do this.